IEAWindTask37/windIO/CONTRIBUTING.md

 As members of the wind energy community, we all agree that the advancement of wind energy technologies is critical for the sustainability of our planet.
 This shared goal should be reflected in our interactions with each other.
-Remember that we're all on the same team despite our individual day to day stressors and needs.
+Remember that we're all on the same team despite differences in our day to day stressors and needs.

 Two principles should guide our conduct:
 - [Think that you might be wrong.](https://en.wikipedia.org/wiki/Cromwell%27s_rule)